ArtOfWP/wp-testing/readme.md

 ```

 Create a bootstrap for each test suite that requires one.
+Test suite bootstrap files are optional.

+- *tests/bootstrap-unit.php*
+- *tests/bootstrap-integration.php*
+- *tests/bootstrap-acceptance.php*
+- *tests/unit/bootstrap.php*
+- *tests/integration/bootstrap.php*
+- *tests/acceptance/bootstrap.php*

 For integration tests the following will install WordPress and activate plugins.

 ```php
 <?php